‘Tales from the Loop’ Season 1 Review – Amazon Sci-fi is Convoluted In Quality

 Summary

-Tales from the Loop is a few good episodes away from being a fantastic Amazon series, suffering from a heavily weighted vision.
+Tales from the Loop is a few good episodes away from being a fantastic series, suffering from a heavily weighted vision.

-You don’t have to watch the episodes in order but some chapters tie together with an intention so naturally, it makes sense to do so.
+You don’t have to watch the episodes in order, but some chapters tie together with an intention, so naturally, it makes sense to do so.

-Based on the artbook, Amazon Original series Tales from the Loop is about a group of townspeople who live above a facility called “The Loop” — a machine that unlocks and explores the mystery of the Universe.
+Based on the art book, the anthology series revolves around a group of townspeople who reside above a facility called “The Loop,” a machine that unlocks and explores the mysteries of the Universe.
 It’s all about making the impossible possible, with an elusive leader.

-The concepts are interesting and seen before; freezing time, moving through time, alternative Universes and simply robots are the many themes that are explored in the chapters.
-Tales from the Loop does not rely on the visual effects to tell the story.
-Each scene follows a character who has their own issue and the Amazon series is designed to ask for emotional investment from the audience.
+The concepts are interesting and have been seen before; freezing time, moving through time, alternative Universes, and simply robots are the many themes that are explored in the chapters.
+The series does not rely on the visual effects to tell the story.
+Each scene follows a character with their own issue, and the Amazon series is designed to elicit emotional investment from the audience.

 But it is a massive shame.
-Tales from the Loop is a few good episodes away from being a fantastic Amazon series.
+Tales from the Loop is a few good episodes away from being a fantastic series.

-Amazon Prime Video, TV Reviews
+Amazon Prime Video, Platform, TV, TV Reviews